pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ![Application](https://raw.githubusercontent.com/pluralsight/guides/master/images/9124f561-d035-487b-8bc1-c66394e4c229.png)

-Now you can play with the application either by sending SMS messages to your Twilio number or [by replaying the request with Ngrok](http://localhost:4040/) (if you have the webhook validation disabled).

-And if you go to your Fanout Control Panel and then to click on the *Stats* button, you'll see the following information:
+You can play with the application either by sending SMS messages to your Twilio number or [by replaying the request with Ngrok](http://localhost:4040/) (if you have the webhook validation disabled), and if you go to your Fanout Control Panel and then click on the *Stats* button, you'll see the following information:

 ![Fanout Stats](https://raw.githubusercontent.com/pluralsight/guides/master/images/5f811ac9-fad7-4f75-9479-9956f950d2ba.gif)